 Perhaps the most important contrast with "Framingham" is that "Maddox Table" recognizes the role of unions in factory workers' lives:

 To your benefit we strike or bargain,Then, there's the video.
 Instead of stock stuff from various repositories, we have scenes from the real Jamestown, from 1940 according to the text accompanying the video, though apart from the vehicles it looks as if it could as easily be from the 1950s.
 It shows the people of Jamestown at work and at play, and some of the scenes (particularly of the shirtless guy in the newspaper printing plant) show people who actually seem to be enjoying their work.
 I'm guessing this was a Chamber of Commerce production, intended to display the city's best side.
-One disturbing aspect is the complete absence of anyone who isn't white.
-Maybe this reflected the reality of Jamestown in 1940 (it didn't in the 1970s, as I can attest) or maybe it was a deliberate editorial move.

 With the waving fist a union man,

 Smokes, spirits, candy, and cologne,

 "Maddox Table" is a song about a real place, made by people who knew it well.
 It doesn't shy from the hardships of factory work, nor overly idealize what's to be enjoyed outside of work.
 The accompanying video may present an airbrushed version of Jamestown as it was, but at least it takes us there.